Reference > WCAG1 Level A

 .
 This allows users using screen readers to decide if they wish to bypass the links.
 See HTML Techniques for WCAG 1.0.W850

-13.6: Add a skip navigation link as the first link on the page
+CP 13.6: Add a skip navigation link as the first link on the page

 If your document has structure then you should add header elements and/or a skip navigation link to make it easier for accessible users to get to the page's content.
 See HTML Techniques for WCAG 1.0.